 "The director of property came in about a year before me and was flabbergasted by the way things were done," recalled the manager.
 "And so he's been driving the change, trying to make people communicate on the right platform and get SharePoint to the business."

 That was a challenge, in part because the IT department at NEXT was extremely aware of security issues and leery of change.
 Having information stored in multiple silos presented another distinct legal risk, because a crucial document pertaining to a lease might be on an individual computer or email account, making it unavailable if the worker was on holiday or sick leave, or no longer with the company.
-The company had implemented SharePoint 2007 but saw only limited adoption, so physical files were kept in storage or in filing cabinets at the office – where they literally threatened to take over.
+The company had implemented SharePoint on-premises but saw only limited adoption, so physical files were kept in storage or in filing cabinets at the office – where they literally threatened to take over.

 "We had physically begun to run out of space in our office," noted a site manager.